 He nodded briskly.
 “Cool.
 Just wanted to say that everyone here is linked to ANOS—we’ve all suffered from their heinous bullshit.
 Those evil fucks are wasting billions of dollars, cutting apart freaky-ass lifeforms so they can…what?
-Invent new ways to microwave protestors?
+Invent a new way to microwave protestors?
 Yo that ain’t us.
 We’re supposed to—”

-Peter pointed his mic at the guy who’d just spoken: Jesus Rodriguez, three-time award-winner of Atherton’s annual robotics competition, as well as its fifth-period marijuana kingpin.
+Peter pointed his mic at the guy who’d spoken: Jesus Rodriguez, three-time award-winner of Atherton’s annual robotics competition, as well as its fifth-period marijuana kingpin.
 “That’s right—Jesus knows what’s up.
 Yo we need to course-correct, because lemme tell you: the way our parents did it?
 The way their parents did it?
-That may have worked in the past, but the world’s accelerating, so old school shit ain’t gonna cut it.
+That may have worked in the past, but the world’s accelerating—old school shit ain’t gonna cut it.
 We need to be light speed ninjas…without turning into evil-ass overlords.”

 A chorus of “Fuck yeah!”s, along with “ANOS can eat my anus!” and “Holy shit I’m merging with all that is and all that was!” erupted from the high-as-balls partygoers.

 Peter shot a finger at Wreckage.
 She pressed a hand to her headphones and cued up the beat.
-Peter’s non-mic hand began chopping the air, stealing the show from Kanye or Taylor or whoever the fuck’s likeness was projected on the dance floor.
+Peter’s non-mic hand began chopping the air, stealing the show from Kanye or Taylor or whoever the fuck’s likeness was being projected onto the dance floor.